Dustyn Baulkham, Chair

-Shortly after that, Marni joined the team at the BC SPCA Kelowna location, working in Fund Development.
-Soon, this position became a Regional role and eventually she was working with all 36 BC SPCA locations around the provinces on their annual fundraising campaign and goals.
-After leaving the BC SPCA (with a little rescue named Marley), she spent the next few years with the YMCA, CNIB and the South Okanagan Women in Need Society, again in a Fund Development capacity.
-In 2019, moved to a new role, leading Community Relations and Events for Parker’s Chrysler out of Penticton.
+Shortly after that, Marni joined the team at the BC SPCA Kelowna location, working in fund development.
+This position became a regional role and eventually she was working with all 36 BC SPCA locations around the provinces on their annual fundraising campaign and goals.
+After leaving the BC SPCA (with a little rescue named Marley), she spent the next few years with the YMCA, CNIB, and the South Okanagan Women in Need Society, again in a fund development capacity.
+Today, Marni offers contracted services and is currently contracted by two local charities: Okanagan Humane Society and South Okanagan Women in Need.

-Marni loves staying active and as Dylan is now14 years old, playing AAA Bantam hockey.
-She enjoys doing bootcamps, hiking, biking, camping, skiing and traveling when we can again!
+Marni loves staying active as Dylan is now 17 years old, playing AAA Midget hockey.
+She enjoys doing boot camps, hiking, biking, camping, skiing, and travelling.

 Kim Inglis, Director

 Kim has long declared herself to be Kelowna’s biggest fan and is proud to finally call it home.
-She is the founder of Inglis Private Investment Counsel, a financial advisory practice within Raymond James Ltd where she collaborates with families to achieve their financial goals.
-Kim is regularly requested for interviews as a media commentator with appearances on BNN Bloomberg, CBC and CTV News.
-Kim is also a financial columnist and her work has been featured in most of the country’s major newspapers including the Financial Post and The Globe and Mail.
+She is the founder of Inglis Private Investment Counsel, a financial advisory practice within Raymond James Ltd., where she collaborates with families to achieve their financial goals.
+Kim is regularly requested for interviews as a media commentator with appearances on BNN Bloomberg, CBC, and CTV News.
+Kim is also a financial columnist whose work has been featured in most of the country’s major newspapers, including the Financial Post and The Globe and Mail.
 Kim is also a board member with the Central Okanagan Land Trust and is involved with numerous charitable groups and non-profits.
 In her spare time, Kim can be found enjoying all the great trails that Kelowna has to offer with her horse and dog.